 Smart Imagebase has thousands of medical illustrations, videos, interactive tools, and monographs of anatomy, physiology, embryology, surgery, trauma, pathology, diseases, conditions and other topics for download and may be used in papers and reports for educational purposes.

 Google Scholar provides indexing, abstracts, and occasional links to full text either to open access or the Oregon Tech Libraries' paid licensed sources.

 5 minute exercise in Google Scholar

-- When the result of searching is an OIT paid subscription, click on “Find it @Oregon Tech” and use your email username and password to access the licensed resources.
+- When the result of searching is an Oregon Tech paid subscription, click on “Find it @Oregon Tech” and use your email username and password to access the licensed resources.

 - Searching in Google Scholar includes the use of keywords for the topic of interest.
 Keywords are those words found anywhere in a particular book or article and are a good substitute for a search when you do not know the authorized subject heading.
 Keyword searches often may retrieve too many or irrelevant results.
-A keyword search for “vascular therapy and tumors” retrieves over one million results.
-Add: and “tumor vessel development.” (over 200 results) Add: and “tumor burden.”
-(22 results) Choose the date, “Since 2009.”
-By combining a narrower keyword and/or a MeSH heading and choosing a publication date range, newer and more relevant results to tumor burden are located.
+A search for “stress test and diagnostic medical sonography” retrieves over twenty thousand sources.
+By combining relevant keywords and choosing a publication date range, newer pertinent articles may be located.

-Browsing for “vascular or sonography” (see Diagnostic Medical Sonography Subject Guide) books on a library book shelf?
+Browsing for sonography books on a library book shelf?